mhedenus/on_graphs_and_models/README.md

 Which way shall we go?
 You have to put the name somewhere, either _inside_ the bubble or _outside_.
 I call this problem the __Property Dichotomy: either distinguishing between properties and relations or not.__

 Both solutions have their advantages and disadvantages.
-The property-in-the-bubble solution is simpler in the sense that there only two bubbles but the bubbles have an _inner structure_.
+The property-in-the-bubble solution is simpler in the sense that there only two bubbles but the bubbles then show an _inner structure_.
 The property-outside-of-the-bubble solution has the advantage that the bubbles are  _atomic_ but it is more complex if you regard the number of arrows and bubbles.
 It is also more abstract because _the distinction between property and relationship has been neutralized_.

 ### Epistemic Structure

 The next example shall demonstrate that the Property Dichotomy conceptual issue and has nothing to do whether something is drawn as a box or an oval.

-Alice and Bob both work as scientists.
-In fact, they meet each other in the cryptography laboratory.
-Let's add this information to the models.
+Let's continue with the story about Alice and Bob.
+Both work as scientists.
+In fact, they met each other in the cryptography lab.
+We now add this information to the models.

 For the first variant we have to make a decision.
 Is 'employed as' a relation or a property?
-You can argue for both by saying that an employment is something that change during your career and that it is something that depends on external circumstances, or to say that is something that defines a person's status and its role in society.
+You can argue for both by saying that an employment is something that changes during your career and that it is something that depends on external circumstances, or by saying that is something that defines a person's status and its role in society.
 Another viewpoint is about the importance of this information is.
 Is the employment information of interest or is it supplementary?
 Well, let's just _decide_ that is a property.
 We introduce the property `<employed as>` and assign it to the concept of a `<Scientist>`.

 <figure>
 <img src="image7.png" alt="Image 7" width="60%"/>